Self-Contradictory Reasoning Evaluation and Detection: Finer-grained Categories of Self-Contra

 \subsection{Correct Reasoning Categories}

-As defined in Section \ref{sec:self-contra:definition}, Type1 means that the model interprets the question correctly, but fails to generate correct answer.
-However, even in RR results, the right reasoning may still be imperfect.
-We define good reasoning as complete, accurate, and logical, while bad reasoning encompasses wrong information, logical fallacies, or incomplete reasoning.
-It is important to note that, for both Type1 and RR, all reasoning segments are considered correct under our definition.
-However, correct reasoning does not equal to good reasoning, there can still be some problems under this definition:
+We define good reasoning as complete, accurate, and logically sound, while bad reasoning includes wrong information, logical fallacies, or incomplete reasoning.
+We note that, for both Type1 and RR, all reasoning segments are considered correct under our definition.
+Moreover, \textit{correct reasoning does not equal good reasoning}.
+Imperfectly correct reasoning can still have the following issues: \begin{compactitem} \item \textbf{Evidence missing (EM)} The model only generates reasoning based on partial evidence. \item \textbf{Incomplete reasoning (IR)} The model captures all evidence and follows some sound reasoning but fails to link its prediction to its reasoning. \end{compactitem}

-\paragraph{Evidence missing} It means that model only generates the reasoning based on part of evidence.
-For example, if there are two clauses in a sentence, model will conclude the answer based on only one clause. \paragraph{Incomplete reasoning} This happens when model captures all the evidence from the question and make some sound reasoning steps, but fail to link the answer with reasoning because of lack of complete reasoning.